dindinoh/evernews/README.md

 to the Notebook in Evernote that you wish to use as the base for your reading/rss pleasure.

 And then ... go!

+For me the easiest way to get rss into Evernote was to use IFTTT (https://ifttt.com) and make a recipe if feed then Evernote and save to a Notebook made for rss.